 If so, then they’ve likely got a closed deal on their hands.

 “If those are all ties, then you are selling yourself.
 You are selling the fact that you can be trusted, and depended upon,” says O’Shaughnessey.

 Salespeople win the deal because the salesperson made the prospect comfortable that they will make them successful.
 That ability is huge and overcomes product deficiencies and company issues as well.

-For more on O’Shaughnessey’s thoughts on the importance of expanding sales personas – as well as his views on how to celebrate those all-important big wins – check out the rest of his interview on The Predictable Revenue Podcast.
+To hear more of O’Shaughnessey’s thoughts on expanding sales personas, check out the rest of his interview on The Predictable Revenue Podcast.

 In this guide, we share everything you need to know about sales coaching, including the difference between coaching and management, what makes a great sales coach, how to choose the right coach for your team, and how you can improve your own sales coaching skills.